|The Benefits of a Montessori Education:

 Dr. Maria Montessori was the first woman to earn her medical degree in Italy.
 She quickly became involved in education, developing the Montessori Method as an approach based in child developmental and science.
 She understood that all children are born with unique strengths and challenges and they learn best when their education is individualized; her guiding principle being “follow the child.”
 Dr. Montessori opened the first school employing this methodology in 1907.
-She believed that education is a preparation for life, not just a search for intellectual skills.
+She believed that education is a preparation for life, not just am acquisition of intellectual skills.

-To prepare a child for life, the Montessori educator begins by believing in the personal promise of each child.
+To prepare a child for life, the Montessori educator believes in the potential and promise of each child.
 In order to develop his potential, the student must have meaningful activities to pursue and be involved in a community of respect for himself and others.
 Montessori believed that all children have an intrinsic desire to learn and the job of educators is to foster this desire, instead of squelching it by making them all do the same thing at the same time.
 In this way, the teacher individualizes each student’s education to meet his specific needs.
-While being challenged academically, the child has choices in the order in which he completes some tasks, leading to self-reliance and self-motivation.
+While being challenged academically, the child has choices in the order in which he completes certain tasks, leading to self-reliance and self-motivation.

 One of the most important outcomes in a Montessori Education is teaching the student how to learn.
 Maria Montessori believed that the motivation for learning must come from within the child and when it does, a lifelong learner is born.

 When we see Lower Elementary students engaged in their teacher’s masterful story about the history of math or a 1st year student researching, writing, and presenting his first Artist Report, we can see the strengths of a Montessori education in action.

 Since we know that human beings are born with the desire to know, the urge to explore, and the need to master their environment, we carefully prepare the Montessori classroom to train the senses, to stimulate curiosity, and to satisfy the child’s need-to-know.